reltham/X16Prog8Code/Tests/README.md

 # Tests
 Various test programs.

-- zsmkit-0830.bin is needed to compile SpriteTest.
-Thanks Mooinglemer for making [zsmkit](https://github.com/mooinglemur/zsmkit/tree/main) work with Prog8!

-Place the other *.BIN and *.ZSM files in the SD card (or image file with the emulator).
+Place any *.BIN, *.ZSM, and *.ZCM files in the SD card (or image file with the emulator).